 - FOB's President will stay in regular, close communication with FOB's Director of Programs & Operations in Honduras, and local Honduran board members regarding the safety of the areas in which FOB staff and team members work.
 This group will serve as a Safety and Security Team.
-Local media outlets will also be regularly monitored. - Weekly, FOB's President will receive brief reports on safety and security concerns from FOB's Director of Programs & Operations and Transportation Coordinator regarding the Lake Yojoa area and any other concerns.
-She will receive reports separately from FOB's Country Director regarding San Pedro Sula and any other concerns.
-The President will consult with other members of the Safety and Security Team as needed. - Monthly, FOB will circulate a list of routes and alternative routes for upcoming travel needs.
+Local media outlets will also be regularly monitored. - FOB's President will receive brief reports on safety and security concerns from FOB's Director of Programs & Operations and Transportation Coordinator regarding the Lake Yojoa area and any other concerns.
+The President will consult with other members of the Safety and Security Team as needed. - As needed, FOB will circulate a list of routes and alternative routes for upcoming travel needs.
 This list will be evaluated by FOB's Transportation Coordinator, drivers, contacts with the local police department, and two other security groups.
 This evaluation will include comments regarding the frequency of protests or disruptions and suggestions for alternative routes not included.